-The type of car accident a person gets into may affect the injuries they suffer and the parties they can hold responsible for those injuries.
+The type of car accident a person gets into may affect the injuries they suffer and the parties they can hold responsible for those serious injuries.
 Different car accidents have various causes typically associated with those accidents and may have a rebuttable presumption of fault imposed on one of the drivers involved in the crash.

 Identifying the type of car accident a crash victim has suffered begins a crash investigation and helps determine fault or liability for the victim’s injuries and losses.
-If you’ve been in a car accident, don’t hesitate to contact an experienced Florence car accident lawyer for expert legal advice.
+If you’ve been in a car accident, don’t hesitate to contact an experienced Florence car accident lawyer for skilled legal advice.

 Rear-End Collisions